algosovabject/slime_oracle_api/README.md

 Designed for technical-adjacent users who need a plain-language introduction to APIs.

 ## Why I wrote this:
-To round out my technical writing portfolio with an example of API documentation and technical writing.
+To demonstrate API documentation skills, including reference docs, auto-generated Swagger/ReDoc, and developer onboarding instructions.

 ## What it demonstrates:
-Ability to format in Markdown, write for multiple audiences, translate jargon into clear explanations, and provide glossary-style reference material.
+- Writing endpoint documentation with request/response examples.
+- Creating README content for local deployment and troubleshooting.
+- Structuring API docs for both technical precision and developer usability.

 ## Preview: